-Legend: SI-M = Significant impact mitigable to less than significant, LSI = Less than significant impact, NI = No impact/
+Legend: SI-M = Significant impact mitigable to less than significant, NI = No impact.

-12.2.7 Summary of Proposed Mitigation Measures
+12.2.7 Summary of Potential Mitigation

-Mitigation would be conducted in accordance with the PA and include avoidance, survey, monitoring during construction, data recovery, building documentation, public education, and historic property awareness training of Marines to prevent vandalism.
-The proposed mitigation measures are presented in Table 12.2-5.
+Mitigation would be conducted in accordance with the PA and include avoidance, survey, monitoring during construction, data recovery, building documentation, public education, and training of Marines to prevent vandalism.
+Potential mitigation measures are presented in Table 12.2-5.